 - Roll out, cut into circles using a cookie cutter or upside-down glass.

 - Add a dollop of filling in the middle.
-(Editor’s note: Natalie used strawberry jam and chocolate chips; we used LA’s favorite, Sqirl jam.)
+(Editor’s note: Natalie used strawberry jam and chocolate chips; we used blueberry-rhubarb jam.)

 - Pinch sides into a triangle shape and place on 2 parchment-lined cookie sheets.

 - Preheat oven to 375 degrees F.

 - Place cookies in freezer for about 15 minutes to firm up the cookies before baking.

 - Bake cookies one tray at a time for about 25 minutes or until golden-brown.
 (Keep second tray in the fridge until ready to bake.)